BytemarkHosting/byteback/README.md

 There is a program on the server called byteback-prune which deals with this operation.
-It deletes old backups until a certain amount of free space is achieved, which is currently determined to be the average size of the last 10 backups, plus 50%.
+It deletes old backups until a certain amount of free space is achieved, which is currently fixed at 10% free.
+This can be changed by setting the --maxpercent option.

 It can choose which backups to delete by one of two methods: